 Facebooktwitterredditpinterestlinkedintumblr

 Before you make an investment in a monitor, it is important to know the difference between a 1ms monitor and a 5ms monitor.
-You may be wondering what these numbers mean and how they affect your experience in different ways.
+You may be wondering what these numbers mean and how they affect your experience differently.

 A 1ms monitor has a response time as low as 1 millisecond, while 5ms monitors are typically more expensive than the average model and have response times that are faster than average, at about five milliseconds.